moleculerjs/moleculer/README.md

         // Subscribe to all "user.*" event
         "user.*": function(payload, eventName) {
             // Do something with payload.
 The `eventName` contains the original event name.
-        }
+E.g. `user.modified` }
     }